tomash/spree_globalize/README.markdown

 Spree is officially making a choice for Test::Unit anyway, so this shouldn't create a problem.

 (not that I don't like Rspec, I actually prefer it in other projects.)

+## Feature requests and patches welcome ##

+If you see anything you need missing, or if you have a useful patch, feel free to submit them on the Issues section of the github project.